Honduran Coffee: a source of inspiration

 Honduran Coffee, the result of teamwork!

-And as I said, there is a lot of teamwork involved.
+And as I said, the process requires serous teamwork.
 The Government entity that promotes and controls coffee is IHCAFE.
 This stands for Instituto Hondureno del Cafe and they have done an outstanding job.
 Different associations of coffee growers have also provided outstanding leadership.
 Supported small coffee growers around Honduras is an important part of this success story.

 Coffee is a labor intense activity.
 All the fertilizing, pruning, and harvesting are hand done.
 During the coffee picking season, there is a high demand of workers.
 During this time of the year Honduras issues work permits for citizens of Nicaragua and El Salvador.
 Many take advantage and come to work in Honduras picking coffee.
 12.5% of the total Honduran population works in the coffee fields during the coffee picking season.
 This occurs between November and February every year.
 The season coincides with the school calendar vacation period.
 This allows many young kids to work during this time of the year.
 Up to 1 million workers engage in the coffee picking and production activities at this time!

 Ihcafe Leadership has been outstanding to promote Honduran Coffee